ply-ct/ply/docs/why-ply.md

 If tests are easier to build, they're more likely to be comprehensive.
 </p>
 <p>
-Postman and Insomnia are both awesome tools for sending HTTP requests.
+Postman, Insomnia and Thunder Client are awesome tools for sending HTTP requests.
 Where they fall short is in automated testing.
+Ply is secure and open-source.
+No sign-up.
+No need to export collections for committing to Git.
+Artifacts are saved directly as human-readable YAML files.
+Use file system folders to naturally and intuitively organize requests and flows.
 </p>
 </div>